 It also mimics better story telling not often expected in a Christmas movie.
 You have Scott Calvin go through a definitive character arch.
 Largely from one stereotype working, divorcee to a stereotypical Santa.
 But, you know, there is still an arch there.

-The story is also mostly amusing for an adult and seems to entertain a 5 year old with the “fantasy” of how a new Santa is created.
-Never mind that the reason is incredibly morbid and completely ignored.
-But I want to know why no one cared that the last Santa died.
+The story is also mostly amusing for an adult and seems to entertain children with the “fantasy” of how a new Santa is created.
+Never mind that the reason is incredibly morbid and completely ignored by elves everywhere.
+But I do still want to know why no one cared that the last Santa died?